olivertso/pdepy/README.md

 # pde

-A python 3 library for solving some linear partial differential equations using finite-difference methods.
+A python 3 library for solving some simple linear partial differential equations using finite-difference methods.

 * Laplace
   * implicit central